Rock Radio Scrapbook

 rose above it all to become of the legendary deejays of the Top 40 era, making

 Daniels died of breast cancer in 1991 at the age of 53.
 She was inducted into the Radio Hall of Fame in 1995.
-A street in Chicago - Yvonne Daniels Way - is named after her.
+Yvonne Daniels Way in Chicago is named after her.

 Daniels is in fine form on this aircheck.
 And check out the heavy spot load - Daniels even does two live reads in a row!
 There's even a contest - keep in mind this is the all-night show.